Montzi/Workoutapp/README.md

 writes it to the log and pushes it to the sheet flagged as `added later`, so the record stays honest about how it got there.
 A saved log can also be deleted and redone.

+## No exercise twice in one session

+An exercise appears once in a session or not at all.
+Every route that can change a session list, replacing a row, changing a muscle group, swapping a whole group, adding cardio, editing a past workout, or picking a different exercise mid session, goes through one gate that enforces it.
+A saved list that somehow ends up with a repeat or an unknown exercise is repaired on read rather than thrown away.

 ## Muscle groups per day

 Every day card has a **Muscle groups** button.
 Eight chips: the seven muscle groups plus Cardio.